A demonstration that classical gravity does not produce entanglement: Introduction

 \begin{itemize} \item[\textsc{Claim}] Interactions with classical systems, particularly mediators governed by classical gravity, do not produce entanglement between quantum systems. \end{itemize}

-In \cite{aziz2025classical}, the authors dispute \textsc{Claim}.
-They purport to show that classical gravity can produce entanglement by providing a particular Hamiltonian, which they interpret as generating quantum communication and therefore violating an underlying LOCC assumption familiar in quantum information theory (because it violates the CC part: classical communication).
-Likewise, in \cite{lin2025newtonian}, the authors purport to show that classical gravity can produce entanglement by providing a particular Hamiltonian, which they interpret as generating non-local effects and therefore violating the same LOCC assumption (now because it violates the LO part: local operations).
-In fact, the latter invokes what we explicate in \cite{huggett2023quantum} as a naive ``Newtonian model'' of GIE: an idealization in which the experiment is described as a \textit{bipartite} system, with a direct, non-local interaction term, not a \textit{tripartite} system that includes a gravitational \textit{mediator}.
-So such a model is simply silent on any remark, like \textsc{Claim}, which assumes a gravitational mediator.
+Recently, \cite{aziz2025classical} has disputed \textsc{Claim}, and thus disputed as well the conclusion that observing entanglement between the gravcats would confirm the quantum nature of gravity.
+To do so, they purport to show that classical gravity can produce entanglement by providing a particular Hamiltonian, which they interpret as generating quantum communication and therefore violating an underlying LOCC assumption familiar in quantum information theory (because it violates the CC part: classical communication).
+Likewise, in the original version (v.1) of \cite{lin2025newtonian}, the authors purported to show that classical gravity can produce entanglement by providing a particular Hamiltonian, which they interpret as generating non-local effects and therefore violating the same LOCC assumption (now because it violates the LO part: local operations).
+In fact, the latter invokes what we explicate in \cite{huggett2023quantum} as a naive ``Newtonian model'' of GIE: an idealization in which the experiment is described as a \textit{bipartite} system, with a direct, non-local interaction term between the gravcats, not a \textit{tripartite} system that includes a gravitational \textit{mediator}.
+So such a model is simply silent on any remark, like \textsc{Claim}, which assumes a gravitational mediator.\footnote{After posting the initial version of this note to the ArXiv, we learned that shortly prior, a subsequent version of \cite{lin2025newtonian} had reversed the authors' original pronouncement.
+In the later version, the authors provide demonstrations in alignment with the standard reasoning that holds Newtonian gravity to be a mediator: ``We show that the mesoscopic quantum bodies with their parities of mass quadrupoles interacting via Newtonian gravity can get entangled only if the parity of the gravitational tidal field sourced by the quantum body is also quantized'' (v.2 abstract).}